sylvanding/Mitochondria/README.md

 Contains main script, "combnew4.m" and all dependent functions, as well as sample data.
 The goal is to create a single image from multiple overlapping images in cases where the mitochondrial network is larger than the imaging system field of view.
 As inputs, the script takes a list of filenames of csv files from analysis of SMLM datasets on thunderSTORM.
 The user must define the variable "changing" which is a corresponding list of the relative axial objective positions in each csv file.
 If all data was acquired at the same focus, "changing" should just be a list of zeros.
 As an output, the code saves a csv file made from combining all csv files.

 The code also plots a graph of points from two stitched images.
-If the stitching does not look correct, the user should put a break point at the line
+In the unlikely event that the stitching does not look correct, the user should put a break point at the line
 "figure; imagesc(hey1)"

 at the line